 We could also face fines or orders restricting or blocking our service in particular countries as a result of content on our platform.
-For example, the Network Enforcement Act in Germany imposes significant fines for failures to comply with certain content removal and disclosure obligations, and other countries, including the U.K., may enact similar legislation, which would impose penalties for failure to remove certain content.
+For example, the Network Enforcement Act in Germany imposes significant fines for failures to comply with certain content removal and disclosure obligations, and other countries, including the U.K. and Austria, may enact similar legislation, which would impose penalties for failure to remove certain content.
+Similarly, Turkey recently amended Law No. 5651 on Regulation of Internet Broadcasts and Prevention of Crimes Committed through Such Broadcasts to require social networking platforms to remove certain content from their platforms, appoint a local representative, and store user data locally.
+The Turkish government may impose a fine or block services that fail to comply.
 Additionally, the European Union is currently debating a regulation that would require the removal of terrorist-related content within one hour of being flagged.
 If the regulation is passed, the tools we use for certain removal obligations may not work and we may have to build custom tools.

-Any new legislation may be difficult to comply with in a timely and comprehensive fashion and may substantially increase our costs.
-These costs could be prohibitively expensive for a company of our size, which could prevent us from launching a product in a particular market.
+Any new legislation may be difficult to comply with in a timely and comprehensive fashion and may expose our business, users, or employees to increased costs.
+These costs could be prohibitively expensive for a company of our size, which could prevent us from launching a product or require us to restrict access to a product in a particular market.
 This could disadvantage us relative to our competitors with more resources.
 If the rules, doctrines or currently available defenses change, if international jurisdictions refuse to apply similar protections that are currently available in the United States or the European Union or if a court were to disagree with our application of those rules to our service, we could be required to expend significant resources to try to comply with the new rules or incur liability and our business, revenue and financial results could be harmed.